PulkitXChadha/aep-offer-decisioning-previewer/README.md

 ### v0.0.5
 * Added validation to Get Offer button be disabled if any of the inputs are not populated.
+* Change to not cache Experience Events to session/local storage
 ### v0.0.4
 * Added session caching of API responses to improve App performance.
 * Updated Offer Metric component to not cache API responses.